-Carbon monoxide connects to red blood cells, stealing oxygen from your body it has to have to live.
+Carbon monoxide connects to red blood cells, stealing oxygen from your body it requires to thrive.
 It combines with these cells more than 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets carried to the vital organs via the bloodstream.
+Carbon monoxide, on lieu of oxygen, then gets carried to the critical organs via the bloodstream.
 In short, carbon monoxide starves your body of oxygen.
 Organs need oxygen; when they lack it, they begin to suffocate.

-Your body requires a long time to eradicate carbon monoxide; however, it can be drawn in much more quickly.
+It takes your body a long time to eradicate carbon monoxide; however, it can be drawn in much more rapidly.